noor4148/SeminarBARetrievalComparison/README.md

 - a training split,
 - a validation split,
-- and optionally a test split.

-This matters because retrieval candidates are still restricted to the subtrain rows, while the combined metadata can include validation and test rows as query items.
+This matters because retrieval candidates are still restricted to the subtrain rows.
 That makes the retrieval-memory generation consistent with fold-based experiments.

 ## Typical usage differences